fabmob/myc-emissions-calculator/README.md

 * **Visualize output data as graphs**
 * Ease the understanding of computations

-In 2023, the **version MVP2 was released**, complementing the scope to match the functionnalities of the excel spreadsheet.
+In 2023, the **version MVP2 was released**, complementing the scope to match the functionalities of the excel spreadsheet.
 The following features were included:
 * Complete rework of the Inventory & BAU steps described in the first MVP.
 A project is now divided in three steps
     1. An inventory, focused only on the reference year.
-This is were vehicles and fuels are defined
+This is where vehicles and fuels are defined
     2. A Business as Usual (BAU) scenario, built on top of the inventory
     3. One or more Climate scenarios, to be compared to the BAU
-    * Each step includes a small résults page, to identify potential problems in data
+    * Each step includes a small results page, to identify potential problems in data
 * Full rework of the User Interface
 * **Match the features of the latest version of the offline tool (excel)**
     * This includes an update on computation methods, filling option, new types of fuels such as hydrogen and an update of default emission factors